behnamkhorsandian/Simple-Image-Classifier-App/README.md

 # Simple Image Classifier App

-A simple Streamlit app that uses OpenAI and Instructor to classify images into categories: Dog, Cat, Bird, Fish, or Other.
+A simple Streamlit app that uses OpenAI and Instructor to classify images into categories defined by the user.

 ## Features
 - Upload an image (JPG, JPEG, PNG)